 Making consistent, on-time payments that reduce your balance is a surefire way to help repair & improve your credit score.

 Watch out for these things

-If you have a lot of debt (amount owed) on a particular credit line compared to your credit limit, your credit score will be lower.
+If you have a high balance on a credit line compared to your credit limit, your credit score will be lower.
 Reducing your balance there improves both your amounts owed and your percentage of credit line used.

 If you’ve had one or more late payments reported in the past, your score will be damaged.
-Significantly if you’ve been more than 60 days late on a debt or if you’ve been late on a house payment.
-Even if you only have $100 in credit card debt but you fail to make the minimum monthly payments on time or at all, your credit score will be penalized each month.
-When a missed payment gets reported to one of the credit reporting agencies, it remains on your credit report for up to seven years!
+Significantly, if you’ve been 60+ days late on a debt or you’ve been late on a house payment.
+If you don’t make minimum monthly payments on time or at all, your credit score gets penalized monthly.
+When a missed payment is reported to one of the credit reporting agencies, it stays on your credit report for up to seven years!

-If part of the reason you’re trying to improve your credit score is so that you can get a mortgage, know that the amount of total debt you have compared to how much money you bring in matters too.
-That’s because lenders look at your debt-to-income ratio, and the more debt you have, the higher your debt to income ratio is.
+Many people want to improve their credit score so they can get a mortgage.
+(Even though manual underwriting is an option too.)
+For a mortgage you apply for the usual way, the total amount of debt you have compared to your income in matters too.
+Lenders look at your debt-to-income ratio, and the more debt you have, the higher your debt to income ratio is.
 (Lower is better!)

 How does paying off debt help?

 Paying down debt helps your credit score in a variety of ways.

 As the amount you owe on a revolving credit line decreases – for example, if you pay down a credit card – your credit score will usually improve because you’ll have more unused credit available.

 And you’ll have increased your available credit without dinging your score by opening new accounts.
 (Credit inquiries ding your score, and a sudden interest in having access to a whole lot more credit can send up red flags.
 Lenders may wonder why you seem desperate to borrow.)